miichikatsu/notes/network/ssh.md

 for operating network services.

 ### Features
-- Allows establishing secury connection to a remote server in an insecure network.
+- Allows establishing a secury connection to a remote server in an insecure network.
 - Based on public-key cryptography.

 ### Workflows